-If you are interested in transferring credits to Central Penn from another accredited postsecondary institution, follow this procedure:
+If you are interested in transferring credits to Central Penn from your high school or another accredited post-secondary institution, follow this procedure:

-- Send your completed application, noting the extent of your academic training beyond high school. - Ask your high school and each college/university attended to mail an official transcript directly to our Admissions office. - After your application and official college transcripts have been received, a transcript evaluation will be conducted. - Courses which are parallel to courses offered at Central Penn will be counted as transfer credits if a grade of "C" or better was earned in the course. - You will receive a listing of the credits accepted.
-The transfer credits will be made a part of your permanent record. - We reserve the right to administer an appropriate examination for transfer credits. - You will also be asked to verify if any of your transferable credits were earned online from your former institution. - 7.
-Transfer students must complete at least one-half of their degree program credits at Central Pennsylvania College.
+- Send your completed application, noting the extent of your academic training beyond high school. - Ask your high school and each college/university attended to mail an official transcript directly to our Admissions office. - After your application and official college transcripts have been received, a transcript evaluation will be conducted. - 4.
+Courses which are parallel to courses offered at Central Penn will be counted as transfer credits if a grade of "C" or better was earned in the course.
+Advanced placement, college in high school, and articulated courses; CLEP and Dantes testing may also transfer. - You will receive a listing of the credits accepted.
+The transfer credits will be made a part of your permanent record. - We reserve the right to administer an appropriate examination for transfer credits.

+You will also be asked to verify if any of your transferable credits were earned online from your former institution.
+7. Transfer students must complete at least one-half of their degree program credits at Central Pennsylvania College.

 Should you have any questions about this process, contact the Student Services Dean.

 Additionally, while attending Central Penn, if you wish to take a course off campus and transfer those credits, you should make an appointment with the Student Services Dean, who will help you to determine if that course credit may be transferred to Central Penn.